saijkishor/Cloud-Economics-Datasets/README.md

 ## 📤 Submit Your Dataset Anonymously

+Privacy Note:
+When you upload a file via this form, Google will record your name, email address, and profile photo.
+This information is visible only to the form owner and will be used solely for attribution and compliance review.
+We do not share contributor identities publicly without consent.

 Use our privacy-safe Google Form:
 👉 [https://forms.gle/TR2qGcbTg5UVUh9w6]

 You can optionally be credited via **pseudonym or GitHub handle**.
 All datasets will be curated and published for educational benchmarking.

 ---